Hong Kong business environment

 Hong Kong as preferred investment holding location

 The tax rates under the DTA between China and Hong Kong compare as favourable as any other jurisdictions, except for capital gain tax on investments through Barbados holding.
-Further, having ongoing implementation of CEPA, foreign investors will simply establish some business setup in Hong Kong, and enjoy the CEPA benefits and tap in the opportunities in the China market.
+Further, having an ongoing implementation of CEPA, foreign investors will simply establish some business setup in Hong Kong, enjoy the CEPA benefits and tap into the opportunities in the China market.
 Additionally, the preferential China withholding tax rate of 5% can be offset against Hong Kong profits taxes under the DTA.
 Given Hong Kong’s advantageous geographical location, Hong Kong has a clearly comparable advantage as a holding jurisdiction for investing into China.
+If you would like to learn more about business opportunities in Hong Kong and how they could be beneficial for you, don’t hesitate to contact us.